c089/workshop-js-eurotestconf-2017/README.md

   relates to testing your code with unit tests

 ## ES.web: Refactoring a web application

-Requirements: Knowledge of basic ES5 and browser APIs

 In `counter.js` you find a tiny web application: It only shows a counter with buttons to increment and decrement it.
 Before the counter is updated, the new